Census Dots

 Native American/Other

-Of the 79 places in Delaware, Millsboro is the 18th most populous.
+Millsboro is ranked the 17th most populous place in Delaware, out of 79 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Millsboro was ranked the 18th most populous place in the 2020 Census.

 Millsboro's White Population